Rapid wavefront shaping using an optical gradient acquisition: Results

 This gradient is a product of three terms.
 The first (1) is a complex scalar.
 The second (2) is a complex vector whose dimensionality is equivalent to that of the modulation.
-The third term (3), which differentiates the wavefront with respect to the parameters $\PrmVect$, can be computed explicitly, and reduces to a simple tilt-shift of the wavefront.
+The third term (3), which differentiates the wavefront with respect to the parameters $\PrmVect$, can be computed explicitly.
+As we explain in the supplementary, since $\bu^\ell(\PrmVect)$ simply shifts and multiplies the elements of $\PrmVect$ by complex tilt scalars, the derivative with respect to $\PrmVect$ is also a simple tilt-shift of the derivative with respect to $\bu^\ell(\PrmVect)$.

 The challenge with the first two terms is that they involve the unknown reflection matrix $\RM$.
 Nevertheless, we can leverage the optics to measure the gradient in \equref{eq:deriv-vect} for any candidate modulation $\PrmVect$ of interest.
 We observe that the complex field $\RM \bu^\ell(\PrmVect)$ is essentially equivalent to applying a modulation at the illumination arm only, and capturing a non-modulated speckle field.
-The complex field can be captured using a phase retrieval algorithm or with an interferometric imaging system, as detailed in supplementary material.
+The complex field can be captured using a phase retrieval algorithm or with an interferometric imaging system, as detailed in the supplementary material.
 With this measurement, we can numerically compute the remaining terms of \equref{eq:deriv-vect}.
 For example, following the reciprocity principle, $\RM$ is a symmetric matrix and $(\bu^\ell(\PrmVect)^T \RM)^T$ is equal to $\RM\bu^\ell(\PrmVect)$.
 Similarly, the term (1) in \equref{eq:deriv-vect} can be computed by multiplying $\RM \bu^\ell(\PrmVect)$ with the known vector $\bu^\ell(\PrmVect)$.

-By measuring the gradient of the modulation score {\em we can simultaneously update all entries of the SLM}.
+By measuring the gradient of the modulation score, we can simultaneously update all entries of the SLM.
 This offers a substantial acceleration compared to previous approaches, which iterate through the entries and update only one degree of freedom at a time.